 Look to the centre of Flores, and there exists a small town known as Moni.
 It resides at a great height, where the air turns thin, and the temperature remains a chilly bite; this is a hilly region, a place of tribes and history and proud tradition.

 From Moni it is a short ride to a vast plateau, piercing the clouds as though communing with the sky itself.
 It is here, on the great flatland of Flores at the base of a great volcano, where the most profound of all Indonesia’s mysteries lay: the crater lakes of Kelimutu.
-Here, the water is uniquely unpredictable; it changes colour from white to turquoise to red to black, as though in thrall to power more substantial even than nature.
+The water is uniquely unpredictable; it changes colour from white to turquoise to red to black, as though in thrall to power more substantial even than nature.

 It is said these three bodies of water hold the key to life itself; more precisely, that they act as the gateway to the life after death.
-The folklore surrounding Kelimutu claims a site is a resting place for the dead; so the story goes, Mae, the god of the afterlife, sends the departed to different lakes depending on their actions in life.
+The folklore surrounding Kelimutu claims the site is a resting place for the dead; so the story goes, Mae, the god of the afterlife, sends the departed to different lakes depending on their actions in life.

 The veracity of this is open to debate, but as an observer watches Tiwu ata Mbupu (Lake of Old People) or Tiwu Nuwa Muri Koo Fai (Lake of Young Men and Maidens) or Tiwu Ata Polo (Bewitched or Enchanted Lake), they may notice a swirling mist where no mist should be; the sorting has begun.

 Such is the power of belief in Bali, the spirits and departed hold as much sway as the living.
 The reverence is palpable and widespread.
-Temples and shrines and all manner of places of worship, all identifiable by their ornate Hindu and Javanese stylings, attract an unending supply of offerings.
-Attracting good luck, warding off evil, seeking permission to enter a sacred place; that which is unseen wields unseen influence over the land of the living.
+Temples and shrines and all manner of places of worship, identifiable by their ornate Hindu and Javanese stylings, attract an unending supply of offerings.
+Attracting good luck, warding off evil, seeking permission to enter a sacred place; that which is unseen wields significant influence over the land of the living.

 Mount Merapi, Java